Boundary Creek Times

-Boundary Creek Times is a newspaper published weekly in Greenwood in the Kootenay Boundary region of southern British Columbia published by Black Press.
+The Boundary Creek Times was a weekly newspaper published in Greenwood, British Columbia.
+It published Thursday and was owned by Black Press.

+History

 The newspaper was published between September 1896 and March 1911.
 The Boundary Creek Times was published by the Times Publishing Company (1896–99), and later by Boundary Creek Printing and Publishing Company (1901–1911), Duncan Ross (1897–1907) was the paper's longest-serving editor.
 The Boundary Creek Times was taken over by The Ledge, another Greenwood-based paper, in April 1911.
-In 1983 the Boundary Creek Times was revived and continues to be published to present.
+In 1983 the Boundary Creek Times was revived.

+In 2022, the newspaper was merged into Grand Forks Gazette.
+Its last edition was published on March 31.